navamikairanda/neuralclothsim/README.md

 figure: metric tensor/strain, curvature tensor/strain, strain energy density, tensors are visualised only once for first iteration; minor differences due to sampling; Makes sense only for analytical surface due with grid sampling
 meshes: reference_state, simulated_state
 text: args
+Reproducible results by setting the random seed Set seed for reproducible results

 ## Acknowledgements
 This repository uses some of the source code from: